gongminmin/ImpulseDrive/README.md

 The principle of our design, and a detailed introduction of modules are in [Design](Doc/Design.md)

+## Disclaimer

+MPD thruster is operated by **LETHALLY** high voltage and current.
+If you don't have enough knowledge and experiences on high voltage electric, please keep extreme cautions on insulation.

 ## Directories

 * Circuit folder is the electric design of the system.
 The files can be open by [KiCad](https://kicad-pcb.org/)